ram1123/LHEAnalyzer/README.md

 Location of output files go into 'plotting'.
 Inside of 'plotting' dir you can find a small script for plotting the output.
 This can obviously be modified to make the plots you would like.

+**To Read Root File created by the ExRootAnalysis Use the code ReadLHE.C & ReadLHE.h**